KCLE

 KCLE (1460 AM) is a commercial radio station licensed to Burleson, Texas, which serves the Dallas–Fort Worth metroplex.
-It is owned by Tron Dinh Do, through licensee Intelli, LLC., operated by Wilkins Radio Network pending acquisition, and broadcasts a Christian radio format.
+It is owned by Grace Media Partners, LLC, operated by Wilkins Radio Network, and broadcasts a Christian radio format.
 First licensed in July 1922, it is one of Texas' oldest radio stations.

 KCLE programming is also heard on two FM translator stations: 93.1 K226BM in Cleburne and 95.7 K239CC in Burleson.

 History

 WJAD and WACO Waco

 KCLE was first licensed, with the sequentially assigned call letters of WJAD, to Jackson's Radio Engineering Laboratories in Waco, Texas, on July 21, 1922.
 The call letters were changed to WACO in February 1930.
 WACO was owned by three men, Frank P. Jackson, J. M. Gilliam, and Orville Bullington of Wichita Falls, the 1932 Republican gubernatorial nominee.

 In 1962, it put an FM station on the air, 99.9 WACO-FM.
 The two stations simulcast a country music format.
 In the late 1970s and for most of the 1980s, the FM station switched to an easy listening music format as KHOO, while the AM station continued as country outlet WACO.
 WACO went to a news/talk format in August 1988, but returned to a primarily country format the following spring, though some talk shows remained.
 The FM station came back to country music in 1990, returning to its WACO-FM call sign.
 The AM switched to a sports format on January 2, 1995, and subsequently changed call letters to KKTK as "The Ticket" on June 24, 1996.